-By considering a variant on forcing using a symmetric model for a proper class-sized group, we show that the very weak choice principle WISC-the statement that there is at most a set of incomparable surjections onto every set-is independent of the rest of the axioms of the categorical set theory ETCS-AC.
+By considering a variant on forcing using a symmetric model for a proper class-sized group, we show that the very weak choice principle WISC-the statement that there is at most a set of incomparable surjections onto every set-is independent of the rest of the axioms of set theory, in particular those of ZF.
 Our result applies to any set theory which gives rise to a well-pointed boolean topos with nno.
 The proof does not rely on the axiom of choice, nor does it make any large cardinal assumptions.